 Pre-Clinical and Clinical Studies

-• Macitentan was teratogenic in rats and rabbits at all doses (up to 1500 mg/kg/day) tested.
-Teratogenic effects observed included cardiovascular and craniofacial abnormalities.
-A No Observed Adverse Effect Level (NOAEL) for teratogenicity was therefore not established in either species.1
+Macitentan was found to be teratogenic in both rats and rabbits at all doses (up to 1500 mg/kg/day) tested, with no established No Observed Adverse Effect Level (NOAEL) for teratogenicity in either species.
+These teratogenic effects observed included cardiovascular and craniofacial abnormalities.1

-• The pattern of malformations, being similar to that observed in ET-receptor knockout mice and with other ERAs, indicates that the macitentan findings are most likely a class effect related to antagonism of ET receptors.1
+The observed pattern of malformations, being similar to that observed in ET receptor knockout mice and with other ERAs, indicates the macitentan findings are likely a class effect related to ET receptor antagonism.1

 Information From a Literature Search

-Memon et al reported a 20-year-old female patient who received OPSUMIT combined with tadalafil and subcutaneous (SC) treprostinil as background therapy for pulmonary arterial hypertension (PAH).
-All three medications were stopped around 13 weeks of gestation and SC treprostinil was changed to intravenous epoprostenol.
-At 26 weeks of gestation, due to fetal distress, emergent cesarean section was undertaken to deliver a healthy male infant.3
+Memon et al (2018)3 reported a 20-year-old female patient who received OPSUMIT combined with tadalafil and subcutaneous (SC) treprostinil as background therapy for pulmonary arterial hypertension.
+All 3 medications were stopped around 13 weeks of gestation and SC treprostinil was changed to intravenous epoprostenol.
+At 26 weeks of gestation, due to fetal distress, emergent cesarean section was undertaken to deliver a healthy male infant.

 Literature Search